homezloco/Pycommerce/ImplementationPlan.md

 ### In Progress:

 - 🔄 **Advanced AI Integration**: Expanding AI capabilities for product recommendations and market trend analysis
+- ✅ **Return Processing**: Customer return and refund workflow implementation in admin interface

 ### To Do:

-- ⏳ **Return Processing**: Customer return and refund workflow
-- ✅ **Shipping Notifications**: Email notifications for shipment status changes
-- ✅ **Basic Analytics Dashboard**: Interactive sales and order analytics with time period filtering
 - ⏳ **Advanced Analytics**: Customer behavior tracking and predictive analytics
 - ⏳ **Performance Optimization**: Caching and query optimization
 - ⏳ **Documentation**: API documentation and developer guides